Last updated on April 5th, 2022 at 12:53 pm

 - Wild Planet 5 oz.
 Skipjack Tuna & 5 oz.
 Albacore Tuna

-- Edward & Sons brand Native Forest Fruit & Vegetables
+- Edward & Sons

 - Natural Value: All organic tomatoes, all tuna products, all cat food products

 - Muir Glen (transitioning to BPA Free cans for their tomato products.
-The process has been slow and I wouldn’t expect to be able to tell which ones are BPA free unless you buy them and open them to look at the lining.)
+The process has been slow and I wouldn’t expect to be able to tell which ones are BPA-free unless you buy them and open them to look at the lining.)

 - ConAgra Foods the maker of Chef Boyardee and Slim Jim snacks has removed BPA from SOME of its Hunt’s tomato products.
 They are looking into transitioning